-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 20-21 Baseline: See the listing of events/activities in 3.B.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 events/activities in 3.B.
 The district provides notifications and information to promote parental participation for all parents including parents with special need students and parents of EL students, using our Website, PTO notifications (in English and spanish), Facebook postings, Flyers sent w/students, Flyers/Letters mailed home, Marquee Board, Phone Calls, LCAP Dinner, Surveys, Supt.
-"Talk Time" and our new auto phone calling and texting notification system with Spanish notices Parent Attendance participation rate has not been disaggregated by program, so our 21-22 Data: See the listing of events/activities in 3.B.
+"Talk Time" and our new auto phone calling and texting notification system with Spanish notices Parent Attendance participation rate has not been disaggregated by program, so our baseline is 0% of individuals with events/activities in 3.B.
 The district provides notifications and information to promote parental participation for all parents including parents with special need students and parents of EL students, using our Website, PTO notifications (in English and spanish), Facebook postings, Flyers sent w/students, Flyers/Letters mailed home, Marquee Board, Phone Calls, LCAP Dinner, Surveys, Supt.
-"Talk Time" and our new auto phone calling and texting notification system with Spanish notices Parent Attendance participation rate has not been disaggregated by program, so our 2023-24 Goal: Parent Attendance participation by program will increase to 30% of individuals with exceptional needs parents actively involved in school as measured by attendance rate.
+"Talk Time" and our new auto phone calling and texting notification system with Spanish notices Parent Attendance participation rate has not been disaggregated by program, so our baseline is still 0% of individuals with events/activities in 3.B.
+The district provides notifications and information to promote parental participation for all parents including parents with special need students and parents of EL students, using our Website, PTO notifications (in English and spanish), Facebook postings, Flyers sent w/students, Flyers/Letters mailed home, Marquee Board, Phone Calls, LCAP Dinner, Surveys, Supt.
+"Talk Time" and our new auto phone calling and texting notification system with Spanish notices Parent Attendance participation is at the initial stage of implementation with less than 10% of our students with exceptional needs 2023-24 Goal: Parent Attendance participation by program will increase to 30% of individuals with exceptional needs parents actively involved in school as measured by attendance rate.